Rider Confidence and the Connection to Physiology

 9. Now choose just one state of mind that you wish to have.
 Is it confidence?
 Or something else?
 Still in your riding position, think back to a time, any time in your life (not necessarily to do with riding) when you felt that way very strongly.
 Go back to that specific time in your mind.
 See what you saw, hear what you heard and remain in your riding position as you amplify that intense feeling.
 As the intensity just begins to decline, relax and shake yourself loose.

 Once you have this down to a tee, you can start to go into this mode more and more easily and start to expand your experience to include a virtual ride.
 Remain inside your ‘Charlotte mode’ as you move your body as you would when riding; remember to continue to see, hear, feel and talk to yourself as you ride your perfect hack, schooling session, test, round or lesson.
-Spend time on thinking about your muscles, the rotation of your hip and/or ribcage, your breathing, spine alignment, head carriage, facial expression as you imagine riding to your very best.
+Spend time thinking about your muscles, the rotation of your hip and/or ribcage, your breathing, spine alignment, head carriage, and facial expression as you imagine riding to your very best.

-When repeated in this way over and over, the power of your mental rehearsal becomes habit-forming, your mind and body work in synergy to recall your state of elite performance whenever you assume your riding position.
+When repeated in this way over and over, the power of your mental rehearsal becomes habit-forming.
+Your mind and body work in synergy to recall your state of elite performance whenever you assume your riding position.
 Whilst visualisation is a great mind training method, mental rehearsal packs an even greater punch.

 Mental rehearsal can be supported by many other mind techniques, some to be done whilst riding!
 (There are more tips and tricks in my book, ‘The Confident Rider Mindset: how to hack your mind for riding success’, available on Amazon.)
 All techniques rely on one golden rule: the unconscious mind does not know the difference between imagination and reality; imagine something good and the mind thinks it’s happening, you’re winning.
-Practise often and the mind thinks you’ve already won over and over, even before you do the ride in reality!
-And a new habit has already formed….

 You may also like to read